Thandokuhle19/Python-Week-1/README.md

 - Switch case using Dictionary mapping:

 - Using an If-else: Is used to determine whether a specific statment or block of statements.
 So, the block of statements will be performed or not, that is, whether a block of statements will be executed if a specific condition is true or not.
-- Using a class: we are using a class to create a switch method
+- Using a class: we are using a class to create a switch method inside the python switch class.
+- Eg, we have:
+  class PythonSwitch:
+        def day(self,month):
+                default = "Incorrect day"

+We have a while loop as well.
+A while loop runs forever, to exit the loop, a condition has to be met, or we can use a break statement to exit the loop early.
+These condition will exit the loop and move on to the next line of code outside of the loop.
+If we want to skip over a certain lines within a loop, we can use the continue statement.